BlueGummi/charmos/README.md

 - [ ] big problem - free and unmap memory once you are done

+- [ ] bitfields - i forgot these existed

+- [ ] change disk io interface to allow for possible r/w of multiple blocks and change fs code to accomodate for this

+- [ ] disk I/O IRQ handlers to avoid blocking for unnecessary periods of time (optimization)

 ### "The Basics"

 - [x] gdt + idt